-Indicator Minimum threshold

-Liquidity Coverage Ratio (LCR) > 0 = risk tolerance ()

-Total Capital Ratio (TCR) > 0 = risk tolerance ()

-EBTDA RA (risk-adjusted and cost of Positive

-capital-adjusted profitability)

-EBTDA RA / Target EBTDA RA > 0 = 100% ()
+Indicator Minimum threshold Liquidity Coverage Ratio (LCR) > or = risk tolerance () Total Capital Ratio (TCR) > or = risk tolerance () EBTDA RA (risk-adjusted and cost of capital-adjusted profitability) Positive EBTDA RA Target EBTDA RA > or = 100% ()

-^() level approved by the Board of Directors, and defined within the RAF
+() level approved by the Board of Directors, and defined within the RAF.

-() unless otherwise resolved by the Board of Directors, in accordance with the assessment made for the EBTDA RA / Target EBTDA RA indicator as part of the performance assessment process for the remaining personnel and relating to the incentive system multipliers.
+() unless otherwise resolved by the Board of Directors, in accordance with the assessment made for the EBTDA ^{RA} / Target EBTDA ^{RA} indicator as part of the performance assessment process for the remaining personnel and relating to the incentive system multipliers.